advorange/GetAllReferencedPaths/README.md

 ![](https://i.imgur.com/iqjcPIB.png)
 Most of the editable arguments are now locked, except for the output directory.
 The output side displays all of the found paths and their folder structure.
+The boxes next to the file names indicate whether or not the file was successfully copied.